The Staves

-The Staves are an English indie folk trio of sisters Emily, Jessica and Camilla Staveley-Taylor from Watford, Hertfordshire, England.
+The Staves are an English indie folk duo of sisters Jessica and Camilla Staveley-Taylor from Watford, Hertfordshire, England.
+Formerly, their third sister Emily was also a member of the band.

 Career

 The Staves began performing together at open-mic nights in Watford hosted by a local pub, The Horns.
 Originally performing as The Staveley-Taylors, the trio later changed their name to The Staves.

 The group appeared on the Tom Jones album Praise and Blame, released in July 2010.
 They supported Mt.
-Desolation on their UK tour in autumn 2010.
+Desolation on their UK tour in late 2010.
 Jessica Staveley-Taylor also performed as part of Mt.
 Desolation and provided vocals for their eponymous album.
 The Staves released the Live at Cecil Sharp House EP and the Mexico EP in 2011, and appeared on Fionn Regan's third studio album, 100 Acres of Sycamore.

 The Staves toured in the United States while supporting The Civil Wars in January 2012.
 They followed these appearances with performances at South by Southwest and a tour in March and April with Bear's Den, Nathaniel Rateliff and Ben Howard.
-This tour was the subject of the film, "Austin to Boston", a documentary by Marcus Haney.
+This tour was the subject of the film, Austin to Boston, a documentary by Marcus Haney.
 The band supported Bon Iver on their May and June 2012 US and Canadian tour.

 The band's debut album, Dead & Born & Grown, was released in November 2012 and produced by Glyn Johns and Ethan Johns.

 An excerpt from their performance of "Facing West" on Later... with Jools Holland was featured on the This is BBC Two promotional programme.

-The second full-length album, If I Was, was released 23 March 2015 on Atlantic Records in the UK/EU and on 31 March on Nonesuch Records in the US; the record was produced by Justin Vernon of Bon Iver.
-The album debuted at #14 on the Official UK Album Chart.
-In July 2015, The Staves performed with Bon Iver as guest artists along with Colin Stetson, yMusic, and No BS!
+The second album, If I Was, was released 23 March 2015 on Atlantic Records in the UK/EU and on 31 March on Nonesuch Records in the US; the record was produced by Justin Vernon of Bon Iver.
+The album debuted at number 14 on the UK Albums Chart.
+In July 2015, the Staves performed with Bon Iver as guest artists along with Colin Stetson, yMusic, and No BS!
 Brass for Bon Iver's return to the stage as part of the Eaux Claires Festival in Eau Claire, Wisconsin.
 They have also performed as the warm-up act for Florence and the Machine on Florence's How Big Tour supporting How Big, How Blue, How Beautiful.